 This qualification reflects the role of workers such as non-emergency patient transport officers who provide non-emergency transport and care for patients who have a non-acute or chronic illness or disability and require transportation.
 Workers in this role provide appropriate patient assessment, follow procedures for safe removal of a patient for transport for pre-arranged or booked transport service and the time of response is not given high priority in comparison to emergency transport.

 We are confident in the delivery of our training.
-On successful completion of the course and application to firstname.lastname@example.org, graduates will be guaranteed an interview for current vacant positions in the Non-Emergency Patient Transport division.
+On successful completion of the course and application to firstname.lastname@example.org, graduates will be guaranteed an initial telephone interview for vacant Patient Transport Officer positions in the Non-Emergency Patient Transport division.

 The course will be delivered in six blended modules of eLearning, face to face sessions, observation shifts and simulated training.
 Pre learning is involved in this course.
 Students will be required to attend one of our training facilities: